ibm-cloud-docs/vpc/fl-ordering.md

 Before you create a flow log collector, make sure that you meet the following prerequisites:

 1. Make sure that at least one VPC, a subnet, and a virtual server instance exist.
 For instructions, see [Creating a VPC and subnet](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#creating-a-vpc-and-subnet) and [Creating a virtual server instance](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#creating-a-vsi).
-1. Make sure that a Cloud Object Storage (COS) instance with a bucket exists for your flow logs.
-To create a COS bucket, see the [Cloud Object Storage](/catalog/services/cloud-object-storage) ordering page.
+1. Make sure that an {{site.data.keyword.cos_full}} instance with a bucket exists for your flow logs.
+To create an {{site.data.keyword.cos_short}} bucket, see the [{{site.data.keyword.cos_full_notm}}](/catalog/services/cloud-object-storage) ordering page.

-   The COS bucket must be a single-region bucket in the same region as the target resource.
+   The {{site.data.keyword.cos_short}} bucket must be a single-region bucket in the same region as the target resource.
 Additionally, it is recommended that you secure the bucket through IAM access groups and audit logging.
    {: important}

-1. Authorize resources of type **Flow Logs for VPC** to use the COS instance created in Step 2.
+1. Authorize resources of type **Flow Logs for VPC** to use the {{site.data.keyword.cos_short}} instance created in Step 2.

    To do so, enter the following command: